tomasnr13/FEUP-ESOF/docs/ArchitectureAndDesign.md

 ### Physical architecture

+Flutter will be used for the mobile application, since it allows to create natively compiled, multi-platform applications from a single codebase.

+For the group's database, Node.js and MondoDB will be used, since these are modern solutions for database management.

 ![DeploymentView](../images/PhysicalArchitecture.png)

 - **UNI Workluster Application**: Represents the app developed with Flutter (based on the programming language Dart)